pu2clr/auto_bpf_arduino/README.md

 ## Preface

-Originally based on the [“Softrock Ensemble RX II (HF/LF) Auto Band Pass Filters“](http://www.wb5rvz.org/ensemble_rx_ii/index) from WB5RVZ, this project uses an Arduino controller instead an ATtiny85.
+Originally based on the [“Softrock Ensemble RX II (HF/LF) Auto Band Pass Filters“](http://www.wb5rvz.org/ensemble_rx_ii/index) by WB5RVZ, this project uses an Arduino controller instead an ATtiny85.
 I have developed an Arduino Library to control the Auto Band Pass filter device.
 You can see that on [Arduino/pu2clr_autobpf_driver](https://github.com/pu2clr/auto_bpf_arduino/tree/master/Arduino/pu2clr_autobpf_driver) folder.

 The RF input and output of the original filter has been modified to be easily attached to the SI4735, AKC6955, KT0915 and others DSP based receivers istead the [SoftRock Ensemble RX II device](http://www.wb5rvz.org/ensemble_rx_ii/index?projectId=16).